mark-dev/chessfactory-hall-of-fame/README.md

 Originally, [Chessfactory](https://github.com/mark-dev/chessfactory) is my study web chess project, inspired by [lichess](https://lichess.org).

-This project has same name prefix, because it also study and inspired by lichess :)
+This project has same name prefix, because also study and inspired by lichess :)

 Used tools: